igrishaev/pg2/README.md

 ### Passing Options

 PG2 supports a lot of options when processing a query.
 To use them, pass a map into the third parameter of any function.
-Above, we'd like to override a function that processes column names.
+Above, we override a function that processes column names.
 Let it be not the default `keyword` but `clojure.string/upper-case`:

 ~~~clojure